spacelift-io/terraform-provider-flows/docs/resources/app_installation.md

 - `config_fields` (Map of String) Configuration settings for the app installation.
 - `confirm` (Boolean) Whether to automatically confirm the app installation in case it is in a draft mode.
 - `style_override` (Attributes) (see [below for nested schema](#nestedatt--style_override))
-- `wait_for_confirm` (Boolean) Whether to wait for the app installation to be confirmed when confirm is true.
+- `wait_for_ready` (Boolean) Whether to wait for the app installation to be set to a ready state when "confirm" is true.

 ### Read-Only